golint-fixer/ptichka/README.md

 tgtm should be run by cron periodically.

-tgtm get your Twitter timeline messages and send them to you by mail.
+tgtm get your Twitter timeline messages and send them to you by email.

 ## Install